githubteacher/everyone-july-2-2015/bios/suzannemartin-bio.md

 # Wondering why is is 64 degrees in Chicago on July 2nd, urg
 # Going to be a gitgeek and markdown maven
 # got Atom set up cool making some changes
+# making some more changes in this final review of how to do all this stuff